 However, it was not to be as Ari Vatanen’s car suffered from a broken clamp on a turbo hose which resulted in boost pressure issues and he came 7 seconds behind Walter Röhrl‘s Audi.
 A small consolation for Peugeot was that all three cars finished the race; resulting in 2nd (Vatanen), 3rd (Zanussi), and 4th (Mehta).
 One of these special cars was subsequently sent to participate in the French Rallycross Championship.

-The Peugeot team would return the following year at Pikes Peak with the amazing 405 T16 and that car claimed victory for 1988 and 1989.
+The Peugeot Talbot Sport team would “cannibalise” the two other 205 T16s to build the amazing 405 T16 and return at Pikes Peak the following year – claiming victory for 1988 and 1989.

 |Group/Class||Unlimited||Pikes Peak Special Version|